Gregory Helms: Cruiserweight Champion (2006–2007)

 Helms continued defending his title against other cruiserweights, while on occasion facing off against SmackDown!'s other title holders in champion versus champion matches.
 Helms faced World Heavyweight Champion Rey Mysterio on June 16 and United States Champion Bobby Lashley on July 7 but lost both matches.
 Eventually, Helms became the longest cruiserweight champion in WWE history, as well as the longest reigning champion of any kind in SmackDown! history.
 For much of late 2006, he feuded with Matt Hardy, with whom Helms exchanged several victories in matches on SmackDown!.
-In Helms' hometown of Raleigh, North Carolina, at No Mercy, Hardy beat Helms.
-The two rivals also joined opposing teams at Survivor Series, where Helms was in Team Rated-RKO, and Hardy was a member of Team D-X; Team Rated-RKO lost the match.
+In Helms' hometown of Raleigh, North Carolina, at No Mercy on October 8, Hardy beat Helms.
+The two rivals also joined opposing teams at Survivor Series on November 26, where Helms was in Team Rated-RKO, and Hardy was a member of Team DX; Team Rated-RKO lost the match.

 Helms went on to feud with Jimmy Wang Yang over the Cruiserweight Championship, after a tag team match in which Matt Hardy and Yang defeated Helms and Sylvan on the November 10 episode of SmackDown!.
-The feud ended after Helms defeated him to retain the title at Armageddon in December 2006.
+The feud ended after Helms defeated him to retain the title at Armageddon on December 17.
 In 2007, Helms once again feuded with the entire Cruiserweight division on SmackDown!.
-During this feud, Helms' reign as Cruiserweight Champion came to an end at No Way Out, when he was unable to win a Cruiserweight open invitational, which saw Chavo Guerrero win the championship.
+During this feud, Helms' reign as Cruiserweight Champion came to an end at No Way Out on February 18, when he was unable to win a Cruiserweight open invitational, which saw Chavo Guerrero win the championship.
 Shortly after losing the championship, Helms formed a tag team with Guerrero, but they did not win any matches as a team.

-On May 18, 2007, WWE reported that Helms had broken two vertebrae in his neck, one of which was pressing on his spinal cord.
+On May 18, WWE reported that Helms had broken two vertebrae in his neck, one of which was pressing on his spinal cord.
 He underwent surgery with Dr. Lloyd Youngblood to repair them approximately a week later.
 Following the surgery, Helms was announced to be out for a year and a half due to the injury.